FAQ's about Permanent Hair Removal

 What is a session like?

-While you hold a sensor, the probe in placed into the follicle.
+Next, while you hold a sensor, the filament is placed into the follicle.
 The radio wave pulses are delivered into the follicle.
-The old, dead hair is removed.
-After the treatment, the skin is treated with a cream which is forced into the skin to close the pores to lessen the chance of an infection.
+The treated hair is then removed from the follicle with forceps.
+We treat the area until we have enough information to be able to give you a time/cost estimate.
+After the treatment, we apply a solution to the treated area using a cataphoresis process, which lessens any swelling or redness and closes the follicle openings, thus reducing the skin reaction.
 As hairs that were dormant or previously tweezed appear, the process is repeated.
-The time needed per session and the length of time between sessions will lessen until all follicles have been destroyed.
+The time needed per session and the length of time between sessions will diminish until all of the unwanted follicles have been destroyed.

 Top